Is Online Right for Me?

 1) Self-motivation and time management skills.
 Although online courses are not self-paced, they do require you to keep up with a set schedule.
 In a fully online (Internet) course, this is especially important as you do not have regular face-to-face meetings to remind you of deadlines.

-2) A computer with reliable internet access that you have access to everyday.
+2) A computer with reliable internet access that you have access to every day.
 This can be at home, the public library, the CFCC library, or a friend or family member’s home.

 3) Basic computer skills like typing, emailing, attaching files, and navigating file structures.
 Online courses assume a basic level of computer competency.
-If you have never or rarely used a computer before or simply don’t feel comfortable using new technology, you should consider taking a computer skills course before you move on to Internet or Hybrid courses.
+If you have never or rarely used a computer before or simply don’t feel comfortable using new technology, you should consider taking a computer skills course before you move on to the internet or Hybrid courses.